Follow the Wind with Us

 Astepalia, although not a touristic island, had so much to offer.
 It was full of adorable shops, interesting architecture, and great dining and entertainment.
 And it made such an impact on the clients that they wanted to stay for two nights.

 Luckily, our second night was on Saint Mary’s day (a celebrated holiday in Greece).
-We went out to dinner together at a nice restaurant located at the top of the mountain overlooking the harbor.
+We went out to dinner together at a nice restaurant located at the top of the mountain overlooking the harbour.

 As we enjoyed our meals, a few people carrying a huge, decorative arch stood beside us.
 In front of the arch stood a priest, and behind the arch, seemingly everyone on the island formed in a line.